fnl/libfnl/README.rst

 **libfnl** is an API and CLI facilitating data mining of text by providing a collection of easy-to-use tools.
 The library is designed to play ball with Python 3.2+ and *only* targets Python 3k.
-It is another piece in the txtfnnl_ text mining library, the gnamed_ gene name repository daemon, and the medic_ PubMed mirroring tool collection, all by the same author.
+It is a complementary piece to the gnamed_ gene name repository daemon and the medic_ PubMed mirroring tool collection.

 The library contains the following packages:

 ``fnl.couch``
     provides a Py3k Apache CouchDB_ client for managing JSON_ data (when this project was started, there was no Py3k CouchDB_ client around, so this project has its own);
 ``fnl.nlp``
-    currently, only contains a Python wrapper for the GENIA_ Tagger_, a handler for the GENIA_ corpus, and a module collecting all Penn tags
+    tools to linguistically analyze text (PoS tagging, phrase chunking, entity detection) incl. a Python wrapper for the GENIA_ Tagger_, a Python wrapper for the `NER Suite`_ a handler for the GENIA_ corpus, and a module collecting all Penn tags
 ``fnl.stat``
     a module to evaluate inter-rater Kappa scores and a module to develop text classifiers based on Scikit-Learn_ ``fnl.text``
-    modules to extract, tokenize, segment sentences (based on NLTK_), and annotate text (strings) ``fnl.utils``
+    modules to extract, tokenize, segment sentences (based on NLTK_), and map text (strings) to entries in dictionaries ``fnl.utils``
     additional utilities and tools (currently, just for handling JSON_) ``scripts``